Make a sweet, sour, boozy drink with lemon and fresh elderflowers. It's easy and delicious on its own or in summer cocktails!

 A few years ago I offered some spare soapwort plants on a Facebook group for local plant people.
 When I met with the person who claimed them, I was delighted to accept two elderberry plants that they brought along!
 She let me know that they were specific varietals whose labels had been lost, but I don’t mind a little mystery in my life.
 I named one of them Pliny and the other Pliny the Younger.

 I barely managed to keep the young plants alive the first year and thought I’d lost them both, but they bounced back the next spring.
-Once we moved to our new home in 2016, the elders went into the ground.
+When we moved to our new home in the following year, the elders went into the ground.
 Pliny the Younger took off like a beast, but Pliny suffered and is about a year’s worth of growth behind.
 Now they both seem to be well-established and have been growing and prospering at their own paces.
-This was the first year we got a harvest of flowers and berries!
+Two years after planting was the first time we got a harvest of flowers and berries!

 The special project for the fresh flowers was an elderflower and lemon cordial.
 I follow quite a few foragers in Europe and the UK and I’ve noticed that elderflower cordial is as ubiquitous over there as lemonade is over here.
-Also, “cordial” means a non-alcoholic beverage, whereas in the United States it tends to mean a boozy treat.
+Also, I’ve noticed that “cordial” means a non-alcoholic beverage to my friends across the pond, whereas in the United States it tends to mean a boozy treat.
 If you want a guide to non-alcoholic cordials, I heartily suggest Lindy Wildsmith’s book Artisan Drinks.

 Elderflower & Lemon Cordial